 7) I often find it difficult to follow the baritone line in choir music, so I took a roll of tape to choir practice and highlighted my copies without permanently altering the music.

 6) What a wonderful way to indicate recurring motives in music!

 5) For indicating student practice spots, I use a green piece for “start” and a red piece for “stop” .

 4) I used to write practice instructions for my students on their assignment sheets, but when I tried putting this colored tape with instructions directly on the music, I noticed an immediate improvement in lesson preparations.
 They seemed to actually read the instructions!

-3) I have adopted Karen Koch’s musical periods color -coding system to help students relate composers with their historical period.
-We highlight the composer name with yellow for Baroque, blue for Classical, pink for Romantic, and green for 20th century.
+3) I have adopted Karen Koch’s musical periods color-coding system to help students relate composers with their historical periods.
+We highlight the composer’s name with yellow for Baroque, blue for Classical, pink for Romantic, and green for 20th century.
 Each time they see the page, they can’t help but notice the highlighted composer name and make the association with the correct period.
 I don’t have to say a word, once they know the code.

 2) This removable highlighter is a real asset for cleaning up judges’ copies of the music at auditions and contests.